QubesOS/qubes-doc/introduction/screenshots.md

 [![r4.1-manager-and-sysnet-network-prompt.png](/attachment/wiki/QubesScreenshots/r4.1-manager-and-sysnet-network-prompt.png)](/attachment/wiki/QubesScreenshots/r4.1-manager-and-sysnet-network-prompt.png)

 All the networking runs in a special, unprivileged NetVM.
 (Notice the red frame around the Network Manager dialog box on the screen above.)
 This means that in the event that your network card driver, Wi-Fi stack, or DHCP client is compromised, the integrity of the rest of the system will not be affected!
-This feature requires Intel VT-d or AMD IOMMU hardware (e.g., Core i5/i7 systems4.1
+This feature requires Intel VT-d or AMD IOMMU hardware (e.g., Core i5/i7 systems)
 * * * * *

 [![r4.1-software-update.png](/attachment/wiki/QubesScreenshots/r4.1-software-update.png)](/attachment/wiki/QubesScreenshots/r4.1-software-update.png)